Watch Me (Whip/Nae Nae): Commercial

 "Watch Me (Whip/Nae Nae)" peaked at number three on the Billboard Hot 100, where it has spent six non-consecutive weeks being kept from number one on the chart by songs such as "Cheerleader" by Omi and "Can't Feel My Face" by The Weeknd.
 It spent eighteen weeks in the top ten of that chart before dropping out on October 14, 2015.
 Internationally, the song has peaked within the top ten of the charts in Australia, as well as the top twenty of the charts in Denmark, New Zealand and the United Kingdom.
 The song reached over 2 million in sales by November 2015, and has sold 2,440,000 copies as of June 2016.

 Critical

-The song received mixed to negative reviews.
 Elliot Wilson listed it #2 on his list of 15 worst singles.
 Complex called it "One of the most annoying things to ever exist", and listed it among their "Songs We Hated in 2015".

 It received a nomination for Song of the Summer at the 2015 MTV Video Music Awards and another nomination for R&B/Hip-Hop Song at the Teen Choice Awards.

-In other media

-The song is featured in the television shows South Park, The $100,000 Pyramid, and The Unbreakable Kimmy Schmidt.
-It can also be heard in the film The Emoji Movie and the first teaser trailer for Trolls.
-The track appears in the video game Just Dance 2017, and is playable in the demo for Xbox One, PlayStation 4, and Nintendo Switch; Wii U copies of the demo keep Justin Bieber's "Sorry" as the playable demo track.